simoescbarbara/OverlappingIntervals/README.md

 + clone https://github.com/simoescbarbara/OverlappingIntervals.git in your favorite IDE
 + run Execute.java as a Java Application
++ edit the intervals.csv file if you like

 ## Bibliographic references used to build this application